B-TECHBW/bw-lab-ig/input/pagecontent/use_cases.md

 ASSUMPTIONS:

-- Each and every order that is created is assigned an identifier by IPMS.
+- Each and every order that is created is assigned a global identifier.
 - Lab orders are assigned identifiers by the system.
 - No data is pushed to IPMS from SHR, only a pull is allowed